-The Information Technology Tech Support Certificate Program consists of eight courses which provide students with core IST knowledge and technical support skills used in business and industry.
-Students will take courses in hardware/software, networking, database, scripting and Windows Server.
-They will also learn how to apply these skills in a tech support environment.
-Extensive hands-on training is provided in our computer and network labs.
+The Information Technology Tech Support Certificate Program consists of courses which provide students with core IT knowledge and technical support skills used in business and industry.
+Students will take courses in hardware/software, networking, database, Linux, Cloud Services and Windows Server.
+Students will also learn how to apply these skills in a tech support environment.
+Extensive hands-on training is provided in our computer and networking labs.

 This program is available days and evenings.
+The certificate culminates with students performing an internship which an lead to employment.
 This program is financial aid eligible.
 To be eligible for federal financial aid, students must submit an official, final high school transcript, or the equivalent documentation that demonstrates high school completion, to the NHTI Admissions Office.

 CL LAB CR

 IST 102C PC Applications 3 0 3

+IST 103C Programming with Raspberry Pi 2 2 3

-IST 108C Personal Computer Hardware and
+IST 104C PC/Mobile Hardware and

 Software 2 2 3

+IST 109C PC OS Security & Cloud Fundament tals 2 23

 IST 140C Database Design and Management 2 2 3

-IST 151C Introduction to Networks 2 2 3
+IST 154C Introduction to Networks 2 2 3

-IST 153C Routing and Switching Essentials 2 2 3
+IST 170C Introduction to Linux 2 2 3

-IST 280C Windows Server Operating Systems 2 2 3
+IST 180C Cloud Services and Windows Server 2 2 3

-IST 293C IST Career Development 1 2 2
+IST 290C IT Career Development 2 0 2

+IST 291C IT Internship Search & Approval 0 2 1

-IST 294C Senior IST Internship 0 9 3
+IST 291C Senior IT Internship 0 9 3

 XX xxxC Elective approved by Dept. Head 3 0 3

-TOTAL CREDITS 26
+TOTAL CREDITS 33